 Determine what break out room set up best fits your small group activity.

 You have a few options on how to structure your small group meetings on Zoom.

 1: Assign students to break out rooms in the zoom meeting itself.
-You can do this manually (one at a time) or automatically (random assignment) This is fast and easy for small courses or for randomly assigned groups.
+You can do this manually (one at a time) or automatically (random assignment).
+This is fast and easy for courses that are small enough for the instructor to individually assign the groups on the fly or where randomly assigned groups is just fine.
+If you can Assing students in the meeting, it is recommended that you do so.
 Link to instructions: Managing break out rooms

 3: Pre-Assigned break out rooms for Members of the Tufts community.
 If everyone in your meeting has a tufts user name and password you can set up your room to require the use of the Tufts username and password.
 This will ensure that they can be properly identified by the system and assigned the correct break out rooms.
 Read more on Creating a Pre-assigned break out rooms (Tufts participants only)

 4: Pre-Assigned break out rooms that include Non-tufts participants.
 For small classes, this option is the most work up front and the most work when you want to send the students to break out rooms.
-For large classes, that can not use the options above, this is a good solution.
+For large classes, that can not use the options above, this is will help set up your break out rooms, but will not alleviate the need for the host to manually assign some participants. .
 Read more on Creating a Pre-assigned break out rooms (Tufts and Non-Tufts participants)